Ant: Relationships with other organisms

-South American poison dart frogs in the genus Dendrobates feed mainly on ants, and the toxins in their skin may come from the ants.
+South American poison dart frogs in the genus Dendrobates feed mainly on ants, and the toxins in the skin of some species come from the ants.
+Formicine ants in the genera Brachymyrmex and Paratrechina have been found to contain pumiliotoxin found in Dendrobates pumilio.
+The West African frog Phrynomantis microps is able to move within the nests of Paltothyreus tarsatus ants, producing peptides on its skin that prevent the ants from stinging them.

 Army ants forage in a wide roving column, attacking any animals in that path that are unable to escape.
 In Central and South America, Eciton burchellii is the swarming ant most commonly attended by "ant-following" birds such as antbirds and woodcreepers.
 This behaviour was once considered mutualistic, but later studies found the birds to be parasitic.
 Direct kleptoparasitism (birds stealing food from the ants' grasp) is rare and has been noted in Inca doves which pick seeds at nest entrances as they are being transported by species of Pogonomyrmex.
 Birds that follow ants eat many prey insects and thus decrease the foraging success of ants.
 Birds indulge in a peculiar behaviour called anting that, as yet, is not fully understood.
 Here birds rest on ant nests, or pick and drop ants onto their wings and feathers; this may be a means to remove ectoparasites from the birds.

 Anteaters, aardvarks, pangolins, echidnas and numbats have special adaptations for living on a diet of ants.
 These adaptations include long, sticky tongues to capture ants and strong claws to break into ant nests.
 Brown bears (Ursus arctos) have been found to feed on ants.
 About 12%, 16%, and 4% of their faecal volume in spring, summer and autumn, respectively, is composed of ants.